Canon G1 X Mark III vs Sony A7 II

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 2 years and 10 months of technical progress since the A7 II launch.

-Arguments in favor of the Sony Alpha A7 II:
+Advantages of the Sony Alpha A7 II:

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.